abdanar/abdanar.github.io/_pages/mind.md

 ---
 Life Lessons by **Mikhael Gromov**
 - Honesty
-- Keep your mouth shut unless you have something non-trivial to say.
+- Keep your mouth shut unless you have something non-trivial to say
 - Think, focus, don't just observe